If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Rick’s Last Word: What I Wish I’d Known

 Every time I went back, nothing changed.
 The apology was bait.
-Healing began when I stopped taking the hook.
+Freedom began when I stopped taking it.

 Journal Prompt

-Write about a time someone tried to pull you back after you left.
-What feelings came up, and how did you respond?
+Write about a time someone tried to pull you back in.
+What feelings surfaced, and what helped you resist?

 By Rick & Benji